gletort/FishFeats/docs/Get-nuclei.md

 To filter, check the `remove small nuclei` option, and choose a threshold volume below which nuclei will be considered as segmentation errors and not kept with the `minimum volume` parameter.
-To remove nuclei that are not detected in several slices, fix the parameter `keep ifatleast z` to the minimum of z slices in which one nuclei should be present to not be an error.
+To remove nuclei that are not detected in several slices, fix the parameter `keep ifatleast z` to the minimum of Z slices in which one nuclei should be present to not be an error.

 Click on `Update nuclei` to perform the automatic filtering and get rid of "too small" nuclei.
 You can close this panel when you don't want to use it anymore.